-Lerderderg Gorge Walk to Grahams Dam is a 3.5km, grade 2 hike located in Lerderderg State Park, Victoria.
-The hike should take around 1.5 hours to complete.
+Lerderderg Gorge Walk to Grahams Dam is a 3.5km, grade 2 hike in Lerderderg State Park, Victoria.
+This hike typically takes 1.5 hours to complete.

 The Grahams Dam walk is a short and easy trail that is perfect for families with young children or anyone who wants a leisurely stroll in the beautiful Lerderderg Gorge.
 The trail is 3.5 kilometers long and takes about 1.5 hours to complete.